Q: Where do I find the MBDH Priority and Crosscutting Theme Areas?

 Q: When are proposal submissions due?

 The submission period closes July 12, 2021

-Q: How many awards do you expect to make this call?
+Q: How many projects do you expect to support with this call?

-We anticipate making 3 to 5 awards in this cycle, with other submission cycles potentially occurring later in the year, subject to availability of funds.
+We anticipate supporting 4–6 projects in this cycle, with other submission cycles potentially occurring later in the year, subject to availability of funds.

 We expect to notify applicants of acceptance or decline by August 5, 2021.

 Q: What is the maximum budget allowed for this call?

-Q: What information should I include in my budget?
+Q: What information should I include in my requested support template?